 1) Typical ingredients are the dough, sauce, mozzarella and basil (or oregano).
 If you wanted a protein, pepperoni and sliced Italian sausage (hot or sweet) are common additions.
 I’m pretty sure you’ve had a pizza so try what you like!

 2) The best pizzas I have ever eaten or made have a good dough, sauce, cheese and one more ingredient – two at most.
 I prefer to taste everything and with 4+ toppings, you won’t notice the sauce or dough nearly as much.

 3) If you like tomatoes on your pizza as a topping, try dehydrating them a little in the oven so they don’t leach all of their juices into the dough and make your pizza soggy.
 Again, soggy dough is not ever desirable.

 4) Everyone loves cheese…but putting so much on a pizza ruins it for me on the taste level as well as the heaviness of it.
 Literally, a pizza dough that collapses in your hand at the weight of the toppings is sort of…well American chain pizza takeout.
 And if you are into that, well, I’m not sure why you are reading this….

-5) Fresh parmesan cheese (or Romano cheese if you prefer that taste) sprinkled on top and a little crushed red pepper flakes really add a lot to any pizza.
+5) Fresh parmesan cheese (the real parmigiana-reggiano), or Romano cheese if you prefer that taste, sprinkled on top and a little crushed red pepper flakes really add a lot to any pizza.

 How to cook homemade pizza?